Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The metric on the polygon invariant}

-In~\cite{PePRS2013} the authors use the Lebesgue measure of the symmetric difference of the moment polytopes to define a metric on the space of toric systems.
+In~\cite{PePRS2013} the authors use the Lebesgue measure of the symmetric dif\/ference of the moment polytopes to def\/ine a metric on the space of toric systems.
 For the portion of the semitoric metric related to the polygon invariant something similar is done in~\cite{PaSTMetric2015}.

-\begin{definition} Let $\nu$ be a measure on $\R^2$.
-We say that it is \emph{admissible} if: \begin{enumerate} \item it is in the same measure class as the Lebesgue measure on $\R^2$ (that is, $\mu\ll\nu$ and $\nu\ll\mu$ where $\mu$ is the Lebesgue measure); \item the Radon-Nikodym derivative of $\nu$ with respect to Lebesgue measure depends only on the $x$-coordinate, that is, there exists a $g:\R\to\R$ such that $\nicefrac{\text{d}\nu}{\text{d}\mu}(x,y) = g(x)$ for all $(x,y)\in\R^2$; \item the function $g$ from Part \eqref{part_admmeastwo} satisfies $xg\in\text{L}^1(\mu, \R)$ and $g$ is bounded and bounded away from zero on any compact interval. \end{enumerate} \end{definition}
+\begin{Definition} Let $\nu$ be a measure on $\R^2$.
+We say that it is \emph{admissible} if: \begin{enumerate}\itemsep=0pt \item[1)] it is in the same measure class as the Lebesgue measure on $\R^2$ (that is, $\mu\ll\nu$ and $\nu\ll\mu$ where $\mu$ is the Lebesgue measure); \item[2)] the Radon--Nikodym derivative of $\nu$ with respect to Lebesgue measure depends only on the $x$-coordinate, that is, there exists a $g\colon \R\to\R$ such that $\nicefrac{\text{d}\nu}{\text{d}\mu}(x,y) = g(x)$ for all $(x,y)\in\R^2$; \item[3)] the function $g$ from part (2) satisf\/ies $xg\in\text{L}^1(\mu, \R)$ and $g$ is bounded and bounded away from zero on any compact interval. \end{enumerate} \end{Definition}

 Since the polygons may be noncompact an admissible measure on $\R^2$ is used in place of the Lebesgue measure.
-Notice that if $\nu$ is an admissible measure and $\De$ is a convex noncompact polygon with everywhere finite height then $\nu(\De)<\infty$.
-This is essentially because the convex polygon can grow at most linearly and the admissible measure is designed to shrink faster than this by Part \eqref{part_admmeasthree}.
+Notice that if~$\nu$ is an admissible measure and $\De$ is a convex noncompact polygon with everywhere f\/inite height then $\nu(\De)<\infty$.
+This is essentially because the convex polygon can grow at most linearly and the admissible measure is designed to shrink faster than this by part~(3).
 Since there is a family of polygons they must all be compared.
-Let $\symdiff$ denote the symmetric difference of two sets.
+Let $\symdiff$ denote the symmetric dif\/ference of two sets.
 That is, for $A,B\subset\R^2$ we have